Deadly landslides wreak havoc in Brazil's Petrópolis

 Search and rescue teams are combing the mud for survivors.
 Videos shared on social media showed extensive damage and vehicles floating in the streets.

-President Jair Bolsonaro, who is on an official trip to Russia, has said he would organise immediate help for the victims.
+President Jair Bolsonaro, who is on an official trip to Russia, has said he will organise immediate help for the victims.

 More than 180 soldiers have been deployed and more specialised search teams are expected to arrive later on Wednesday.

-In one of the worst affected neighbourhood, 80 houses are estimated to have been affected by the gushing water.
+In one of the worst hit neighbourhood, 80 houses are estimated to have been damaged by the gushing water.

-Petrópolis, once the summer residence of Brazilian emperors, is a popular tourist destination.

-But its location in the mountains north of Rio de Janeiro means it is also prone to landslides.
+Petrópolis, once the summer residence of the Brazilian emperor, is a popular tourist destination.
+But its location means it is also prone to landslides.

 The worst incident happened in 2011, when more than 900 people were killed when mudslides hit Petrópolis and neighbouring cities.